This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 4. Acetaminophen (500mg tablets, 12 count)

-Alternating with ibuprofen allowed pain management without exceeding safe doses of either medication.
-She took acetaminophen at the 4-hour mark between ibuprofen doses.
+By alternating acetaminophen with the ibuprofen, she could manage pain without exceeding safe doses of either medication.
+She’d take acetaminophen at the 4-hour mark between ibuprofen doses, creating a rolling pain management schedule.
+Smart thinking under awful circumstances.

 5. Triangular Bandage

-This became her sling.
-With one arm immobilized, she needed to keep it supported and still.
-The triangular bandage, tied behind her neck, held her arm against her chest during the long walk.
+This became her sling, plain and simple.
+With one arm splinted and immobilized, she needed to keep it supported and stable against her chest.
+The triangular bandage, tied behind her neck, held her arm in place during the long, grinding walk out.
+It’s one of those items that weighs almost nothing and does exactly one critical job.

 Cyclist on remote wilderness road